 This class is intended to permit the Departments of Mental Health and Addiction Services and Veterans' Affairs to recruit and train employees for the class of Certified Addiction Counselor.
 An employee may be appointed to this class for a period not to exceed three (3) years.
 No exceptions or extensions beyond the three (3) years will be granted.

-The replaces the existing specification for the class of Certified Addiction Counselor Trainee in Salary Group FX 18 approved effective July 18, 2008.
-(Revised to modify bargaining unit designation and implement new Salary Group)
+The replaces the existing specification for the class of Certified Addiction Counselor Trainee (40 Hour) in Salary Group FX 18 approved effective March 23, 2012.
+(Revised to modernize format and add Acknowledgement section) Final No. 23-204